RobMixon/SeleniumProjectInPython/README.md

 Warning: this project has multiple branches utilizing different tools. <br>

-What is this: Personal Selenium project to further my understanding of both Selenium and Python.
-If you are reading this,  <br>
+What is this: Personal Selenium project to further my understanding of both Selenium and Python.<br>
-I hope that my code gives clear examples on ways to implement or improve Selenium in Python into your own projects. <br>
+If you are reading this,  I hope that my code gives clear examples on ways to implement or <br>
-If you have any suggestions or need help, please feel free to reach out at MixonRobertH@gmail.com  <br>
+improve Selenium in Python into your own projects.
+If you have any suggestions or need help, <br>
+please feel free to reach out at MixonRobertH@gmail.com  <br>
  <br>
 Goal: Better understand selenium, selenium tools and python utilizing the pycharm IDE.  <br>
  <br>